sleeplesseditor/Caesar-Cipher/README.md

-# Is Palindrome Algorithm
+# Caesar Cipher Algorithm

-This is a simple example of the Is Palindrome algorithm in JavaScript.
+This is a simple example of the Caesar Cipher algorithm in JavaScript.